PalNilsson/vericode/README.md

 # Limitations

-* Currently, only one directory or file can be processed at a time.
+* Only one directory or file can be processed at a time.
 If a directory is given, the tool will process all files in the directory and its subdirectories.
+* --select flag is only supported for flake8 tests.